 - Does the poster look attractive, eye catching?

 Printing a Poster

 Before printing your research poster go through the poster checklist to see what you have forgotten.
 If you are printing your poster at the Marriott Library the instructions have changed.

 Prepare your poster for printing at the Marriott Library:

 In Powerpoint, Go to File > Save As.
 Under Save as Type (Windows) or Format (OS X), select PDF.
 Save the file and then open the PDF in Adobe Photoshop (available online from the Knowledge Commons).
-Go to File > Save As.
-Under Format, select JPEG or TIFF (JPEGs are small files while TIFFs are huge).
+Verify the width and height are correct.
+Check for image quality by using the zoom tool.
+When all is ok, then go to File > Save As.
+Under Format, select JPEG or TIFF (JPEGs are small files while TIFFs are huge and will take much longer to print).
 Choose a location for saving the file and a file name, then click Save.
 Click OK on the default save settings.
 Bring the file to the Knowledge Commons desk for printing.

 The Marriott Library has a HP Designjet T2300, a large format color printer/scanner located at the second floor Knowledge Commons desk.
 The T2300 prints on semi gloss or matte paper, up to 42" wide.
 The poster should be set to the desired dimensions, with at least one side that is less than or equal to 41.6", to account for 0.2" margins on all sides.
 At the SCS desk, staff will verify the size of your print and give you a slip with its cost.
 After paying at the Reserve Desk and bringing your receipt back to the SCS desk, your document will be printed.

 Prices for University of Utah students, staff and faculty -